-As foon as Mr. dela Barre recover'd, he imbarqu'd in order to continue his march; tho' he might have easily known, that after halting fourteen or sifteen days at that Fort, when the season was so far advanc'd, he could not pretend to compass the end of his Expedition.
-We row'd Night and Day the Weather being very calm, and in sive or six days came before the River of Famine, where we were forc'd to put in upon the apprehension of a Storm.
-Here we met with a Canow that Mr. Dulbut had sent from Missimakinac, with advice, that pursuant to orders he had ingag'd the Hurons, Outaqua's, and some other People, to joyn his Army; in

-Barre; but at the same time he was very much perplexed; for I'm perfwaded he repented oftner than once, of his entring upon an .
-Expedition that he foresaw would prove Successless; and to aggravate the danger of his Enterprise, the Iroquele had at that time an opportunity to fall upon us.
-In fine, after a mature confideration of the Confequences, and of the Difficulties that stood in the way, he fent back the Canow to Mr. Dulbut, with orders to difmiss the Forest Rangers and Savages immediately, where-ever he was, and by all means to avoid the approaching to his Troops.
-By good luck Mr. Dubbut had not yet reach'd Niagara, when he receiv'd these Orders; with which the Sa-Vages that accompany'd him were fo disfatisfied, that they threw out all manner of Invectives against the French Nation.
+As foon as Mr. de la Barre recover'd, he imbarqu'd in order to continue his March; tho' he might have easily known, that after halting fourteen or fifteen Days at that Fort, when the Season was so far advanc'd, he could not pretend to compass the End of his Expedition.
+We row'd Night and Day, the Weather being very calm, and in five or fix Days came before the River of Famine, where we were forc'd to put in upon the Apprehension of a Storm.
+Here we met with a Canow that Mr. Dulhut had sent from Missilimakinac, with Advice, that pursuant to Orders he had engag'd the Hurons, Outaoua's, and some other People, to join his Army; in which he had above two hundred brave much perplex'd; for I'm perfuaded he repented oftner than once, of his entring upon an Expedition that he forefaw would prove successless; and to aggravate the Danger of his Enterprize, the Iroquele had at that time an Opportunity to fall upon us.
+In fine, after a mature Confideration of the Consequences, and of the Difficulties that stood in the Way, he fent back the Canow to Mr. Dulbut, with Orders to dismiss the Forest Rangers and Savages immediately, where-ever he was, and by all means to avoid the approaching to his Troops.
+By good luck Mr. Dulbut had not yet reach'd Niagara, when he receiv'd these Orders; with which the Savages that accompany'd him were so dissatisfied, that they threw out all manner of Invectives against the French Nation.